Fiserv/banking-hub/docs/fintechs/KnowYourDevice.md

 #  Know Your Device

-Identity Verification includes a powerful identity verification tool that helps you minimize identity fraud by comparing an applicant's personal identification information against public record databases to flag inconsistencies.
-Identity verification also provides a fast and efficient method for complying with Section 326 of the USA Patriot Act and FACTA Red Flag Rules.
+Device identification (KYD) (AKA “device Id and device fingerprinting”) prevents fraud by analyzing devices and associated identities.
+KYD can translate across digital channels, on desktop, on mobile browsers, and in native mobile applications.

-These Know Your  customer (KYC) APIs make it possible to authenticate new customers before they open an account.
-Also, Onboard Advisor API's can be used to validate existing customers and customers accessing accounts through a digital channel.
+These Know Your Device APIs make it possible to authenticate new customer device before they can access an account.

-**Who is it for:** Developers creating or integrating apps that need a Know Your Customer (KYC), Know your Busniess (KYB) and Know Your Account (KYA) and authentication servie.
+**Who is it for:** Developers creating or integrating apps that need a Know Your Device (KYD) service.

-**How is it used:** Employ these APIs to create or integrate Know You Customer applications with public record databases to authenticate a customers personal information such as identity, address and phone.
+**How is it used:** Employ these KYD APIs to create or integrate Know You Device applications with public record databases to authenticate a customers device.

-**Potential uses:** KYC Apps that provide customer authencation services.
+**Potential uses:** KYD Apps that provide customer device authencation services.

-Begin the integration with following services of Identity Verification domain in API Explorer:
+Begin the integration with following services of Device Identity Verification domain in API Explorer:
-* Consumer Verification
-* Business Verification
+* Device ID Verification
-* Account Verification
+*